-His father was having serious objections to his interest in cricket, but later on, Azhar proved to be a one of best all rounder in the country made him feels proud.
+His father was having serious objections to his interest in cricket, but later on, Azhar proved to be one of the best all-rounders in the country made him feels proud.
 Azhar Mahmood has also played tape ball cricket a popular format across the country.

-He played county cricket for Surrey and Kent, and then he married with British girl in 2003.
+He played county cricket for Surrey and Kent, and then he married a British girl in 2003.
 He became a UK citizen in 2011, allowed him to play for Kent as an England qualified player.
 Due to this, he played as a British cricketer in IPL to Kings XI Punjab.
-After that he represented with KKR in 2015.
+After that, he represented KKR in 2015.

-Azhar Mahmood made his ODI debut against India in 1996 at Toronto with a little success.
+Azhar Mahmood made his ODI debut against India in 1996 in Toronto with a little success.
 He surprised many with his powerful batting skills and as swing bowlers.
 At one time, he was in contention of Pakistan skipper in front of some senior players.
-But unfortunately the future plan could not succeed.
+But unfortunately, the future plan could not succeed.

 He was an English type of medium pace bowler and belligerent batsman.
 Azhar Mahmood was strong on legs stumps and comfortable on short bowling and great ability to pushes the ball in defense.
 In 2002, for Surrey, he showed a great character by capturing 8 wickets for 61 runs against Lancashire, the best ever performance by him.

 He was mentally a tough candidate.
-One of his innings of 132 for Pakistan on a treacherous pitch against powerful bowling attack of South Africa at Durban in 1997-98 considered as Wisden 8th best Test inning of all time list.
+One of his innings of 132 for Pakistan on a treacherous pitch against the powerful bowling attack of South Africa at Durban in 1997-98 considered as Wisden 8th best Test inning of all-time list.